JD Admissions Frequently Asked Questions

 Applying to Duke Law School

 We begin accepting applications in September for the following year's entering class.
 The deadline for submitting applications is February 15.
 Review the Early Decision deadline dates.
-Because we use a modified rolling admissions process, we recommend that you apply relatively early in the cycle.
+We recommend that you apply relatively early in the cycle.
 Although early applicants may have some advantage due to the timing of their application, very late applicants face a significant disadvantage due to the number of offers of admission that have already been made as our deadline approaches.

 You may, bearing in mind that most offers of admission have been made at that point, and that you may not receive a decision by the end of April.